 The selection panel should consist of two or more people.
 It is advised that recruiting managers do not interview alone as a more balanced objective assessment can be reached when more than one person is involved.
-By 2020/21 all recruiting managers must have completed College Recruitment and Selection training.
+All recruiting managers should have completed College Recruitment and Selection training.